livingdocsIO/documentation/page-management/main.md

 Elastic search defines three different kinds of viewing a document:
 - as a document (identity view)
 - as a publication
-- as a teaser
+- as a component card

 The document view is used for the search feature that is available within the Livingdocs editor but could also be replicated in a frontend (though in a frontend it probably makes more sense to only search within the publications).

 The publication view is used for document pages.
 A publication has all the necessary data to render an single document, including the fully rendered HTML body.
 Typically, a frontend that wants to render a document page will query the publication index for the necessary data.

-The teaser view is used for aggregated pages.
+The component card view is used for aggregated pages.
 It does only contain the pre-rendered HTML for the document's abstracts that are used to teaser documents on start pages and the like as well as some metadata, but it does NOT contain the complete rendered HTML body of a document.
-The teaser index is rarely used directly, but a frontend app will first query a container for the required teaser ids or teaser query and then query the teaser index with this.
+The component card index is rarely used directly, but a frontend app will first query a container for the required card ids or card query and then query the component card index with this.

 The containers do not provide a view on a Livingdocs document.
 They are a self-contained entity in elastic search that defines a special kind of component: a visual representation of a list of documents.
 Careful: Although this could be assumed from the graphic, containers are not a view upon document lists, they are conceptually different (see the main concepts section above).